 You will receive formative feedback as part of your one-to-one sessions with your unit lecturers.
 You will also receive summative feedback on all formal assessments undertaken by coursework.
 Feedback is intended to help you learn and you are encouraged to discuss it with your unit leader, tutor and lecturers.
 Feedback can be given in a range of different ways in order to accommodate a variety of learning styles and aptitudes including group peer review, recorded verbal and written feedback.

 We aim to provide you with feedback within 20 working days of hand-in (for al formal studio based coursework assessment).
-For the third year Dissertation Unit you will receive feedback and grades at the same time as your Final Creative Output Unit.
+For the third year Dissertation Unit you will receive feedback and grades at the same time as your Final Project.

 This programme has both a practical production and cultural theory focus and therefore offers good preparation for post-graduate study or training.